-When assets subject to charges are sold by the chargeholder or other person with a legal right to do so (for example an execution creditor), or on any such person's instructions, the net amount, if any, received should be shown in the account with the gross realisation(s), costs of realisation and the amount retained shown separately either by way of narration or in a note to the account.
+When assets subject to charges are sold by the chargeholder or other person with a legal right to do so, or on any such person's instructions, the net amount, if any, received should be shown in the account with the gross realisation(s), costs of realisation and the amount retained shown separately either by way of narration or in a note to the account.
 When assets are realised in these circumstances and no monies are received by the office holder the gross realisations and related costs should be shown either in the narrative column or by way of a note and a 'nil' realisation included in the account.

-7.2 Liabilities
+6.2 Liabilities

-Payments to creditors should be stated by category distinguishing payments made under duress, in settlement of reservation of title claims, to secured creditors, to preferential creditors and to unsecured creditors.
-The dates of payments to creditors ranking in the insolvency and the amount (pence in the $\pounds$ ) should be stated.
+Payments to creditors should be stated by category distinguishing payments recognising effective diligence, in settlement of reservation of title claims, to secured creditors, to preferential creditors, to floating charge creditors and to unsecured creditors.
+The dates of payments to creditors ranking in the insolvency and the amount (pence in the \pounds) should be stated.

-7.3 Trading under office holder's control
+6.3 Trading under office holder's control